How to Install a UK eSIM: Guide for iPhone and Android

 On OnePlus: Settings > Mobile Network > SIM Card Management > [your UK eSIM] > toggle “Data Roaming” on.

-Data roaming is disabled by default on most phones because your home carrier doesn’t want you accidentally running up huge roaming bills.
+Data roaming is disabled by default on most phones because your home carrier doesn’t want you accidentally racking up huge roaming bills.
 But with an eSIM, there’s no risk of that — your UK eSIM is a separate line with its own billing.
 Turning on roaming for the eSIM line doesn’t affect your home SIM.

 To be extra safe: go into your home SIM’s settings and make sure data roaming is OFF for that line.
 That way, even if your home SIM tries to connect, it won’t rack up charges.
 Your UK eSIM line should be the only one with data roaming enabled.

-After installing the eSIM, go to Settings > Cellular and you’ll see both lines listed.
+On iPhone After installing the eSIM, go to Settings > Cellular and you’ll see both lines listed.
 Tap “Cellular Data” and select your UK eSIM as the data line.
 Tap “Default Voice Line” and keep this on your home SIM.

 You can also customise which line each contact uses for calls, or set your iPhone to ask which line to use when you dial a number.

-Go to Settings > Connections > SIM card manager (or the equivalent on your device).
+On Android Go to Settings > Connections > SIM card manager (or the equivalent on your device).
 You’ll see both your physical SIM and your eSIM profile listed.
 Tap “Mobile Data” and select the UK eSIM.
 Tap “Voice calls” or “Default SIM for calls” and select your home SIM.

 Through your provider’s app.
 Most providers have apps that let you buy additional data with a few taps.
 Open the app, log in, and look for “Top Up” or “Buy More Data.”